chjaeggi/volkiweather/README.md

 TODO:
 + Documentation (DIY instructions)
-+ Clean-up and init procedure for Android things (Wi-Fi setup, e.g.)
++ Clean-up and init procedure for Android things (Wi-Fi setup with WorkManager, e.g.)
-+ Replace RxJava with ktx-coroutines
++ Replace RxJava with ktx-coroutines (also use it for Sensor data)
 + Replace Gson with moshi

 ## Home screen